Harlequin Sprite (Pseudagrion newtoni)

 Behaviour

-Recorded from November to March (see Phenology below).
+The Harlequin Sprite is recorded from November to March (see Phenology below).

 Status and Conservation

 The Harlequin Sprite is a poorly known species.
 It is Endemic to South Africa where it is rare and highly localised.
 Pseudagrion newtoni is listed as Vulnerable in the IUCN Red List of Threatened Species.
-This species is intolerant towards degradation of its habitat and is not known to occur at man-made habitats.
-None of the known sites are formally protected and, in some cases, the habitat is at risk from overgrazing and trample damage.
+This species is intolerant towards degradation of its habitat and is not known to occur at man-made environments.
+None of the known sites are formally protected and, in some cases, its habitat is at risk from overgrazing and trample damage.

 Distribution